 This meant that, instead of taking the team at ISIS years to classify their data, the computer could provide the answers in just a couple of weeks!
 As a result, they can go from doing the laboratory experiment to publishing a final paper within two months, rather than up to three years and, importantly, it also allows them to understand the results.

 The ML technique was produced through the STFC Scientific Computing platforms PEARL, SCARF and the STFC Cloud.
 The code has all been made open access and has been written in Python.
 The next steps are to develop the technique so it can be applied to a range of experiments and then it can become a tool in any scientist's analysis toolbox, benefiting the entire scientific community.

 This project was funded by the Scientific Computing Department's Scientific Machine Learning Group (SciML) and the PEARL service, a state-of-the-art GPU-based system for AI and machine learning research.
 The system has several thousands of GPU cores, and a large amount of memory to support most AI or machine learning operations, such as training on large datasets.

 PEARL is hosted, managed and operated by SciML in partnership with the Alan Turing Institute, which provides funding through its AI for Science Initiative.

 For more on the ISIS Neutron and Muon Source.

-For more on Scientific Computing's Machine Learning Group, and their research.
+For more on Scientific Computing's Scientific Machine Learning Group, and its research.